Writing Tasks

 In the example above, print_additional_debug_info.sh

-script will be executed only on failures to output some additional
+script will be executed only on failures of test_script

 debug information. print_test_reports.sh